Computing

 As with all subjects, computing lessons incorporate a wide range of different methods of pedagogy, engaging all our pupils, challenging them and demanding high expectations.
 Key terminology is highlighted throughout the topics, where children are encouraged to read and understand new subject specific language, broadening their vocabulary.

-Last year, our recovery curriculum established the progression of skills needed to build upon the children’s knowledge of the three strands of computing and move forward positively.
+During Covid, our recovery curriculum established the progression of skills needed to build upon the children’s knowledge of the three strands of computing and move forward positively.

 Computing – Impact

-At St. Oswald’s, we encourage our children to enjoy and value the curriculum we deliver.
+At St Oswald’s, we encourage our children to enjoy and value the curriculum we deliver.
 We will constantly ask the why behind their learning and not just the how.
 We want learners to discuss, reflect and appreciate the impact computing has on their learning, development and wellbeing.
 Finding the right balance with technology is key to an effective education and a healthy lifestyle.
 We feel the way we implement computing helps children realise the need for the right balance and one they can continue to build on in their next stage of education and beyond.
 We encourage regular discussions between staff and pupils to best embed and understand this.

 The way pupils showcase, share and celebrate their work will best show the impact of our curriculum.
 We also look for evidence through reviewing pupil’s knowledge and skills digitally through tools like Google Drive and observing learning regularly.